Five common sales tax registration mistakes made by small businesses

 6. (BONUS!)
 Manually collecting, preparing, and filing sales tax returns

 Once you’ve successfully registered your business, the next step is collecting, filing, and remitting sales taxes.
 For a small business, figuring out the requirements and carrying them out can be a lot of work that takes resources away from the core of your business.
-Sales tax automation software can help.
-Avalara Returns for Small Business integrates seamlessly into ecommerce or accounting systems to streamline the returns process.
+Automating your sales tax returns can help.

 Avalara can also simplify sales tax registration by preparing the necessary forms and paperwork, filing it with the appropriate tax authorities, and paying state-level registration fees.
 Learn more about Avalara for Sales Tax Registration.